On sets defining few ordinary solids: Structural theorems in dimensions

 \section{Structural theorems in $4$ dimensions}

-In this section we prove structure theorems for $4$ dimensional space.
+In this section we prove structure theorems for four dimensional space.
 Firstly, we present a weak version of the structure theorem.
-This version of the structure theorem, although a weaker result than the main structure theorem we will present later, has merit of its own, since we do not make any assumptions with respect to the value of $K$, in contrast with the main structure theorem, where we need $K$ to be of the order of $o(n^{\frac{1}{7}})$.
+This version of the structure theorem, although a weaker result than the main structure theorem we will present later, has merit of its own, since we do not make any assumptions with respect to the value of $K$, in contrast with the main structure theorem, where we need $K$ to be $o(n^{\frac{1}{7}})$.

 We will state our weak structure theorem in the same fashion as Green and Tao.
 The exact numbers in the theorem are not that important, but it is important that we can prove that the set $\mathcal{S}$ is contained in the union of an $O(K)$ number of varieties, each of which is the intersection of $5$ quadrics.